FLIRT-Bird

 Therapeutic footwear is essential for keeping diabetic foot ulcers under control and preventing new ones from developing.

-FLIRT-Bird’s aim is to provide low-cost, long-lasting, fit-for-purpose footwear to diabetes patients all over the world regardless of their ability to pay.
+FLIRT-Bird’s objective is to provide low-cost, long-lasting, fit-for-purpose footwear to diabetes patients all over the world regardless of their ability to pay.
 Research shows that footwear can prevent ulcers and lower-limb amputations.

 Flirt-Bird’s goals are to identify standard specifications for therapeutic footwear, train people to manufacture footwear from local materials and create awareness of the value of the footwear for the diabetes patient.